fourthofaugust/pm2-syslogx/README.md

 ```

 ## Uninstall
-In order to uninstall the module, please use the following command
+In order to uninstall the module, please run the following command
 ```bash
 pm2 uninstall pm2-syslogx
 ```